ZhangLabGT/EpiPack/README.md

     numpy >= 1.21.6
     pandas >= 1.3.5
 ```
+Note: For pytorch installation, we recommend users go to the pytorch portal to download based on their CUDA version.

 ### Installation
 The package has been uploaded to PyPI.
 Users can download the package and dependent packages by: